-ISSUE#4 Attendance of shareholders
+Attendance of shareholders

-- Most AGMs are held on similar dates in August/ September. - Physical meetings were held in the city of registered office of the company. - Cost of travel. - With e-voting, a number of shareholders feel that an AGM is a mere formality since the result of voting is apparent even before the meeting.
+- Most AGMs are held on the same dates in August/ September. - Physical meetings are held in the city of registered office of the company. - Cost of travel. - With e-voting, a number of shareholders feel that an AGM is a mere formality since the result of voting is apparent even before the meeting.